robxnano/handbrake-pods/README.md

 # HandBrake Build Dockerfiles

 These Dockerfiles can be used to test the HandBrake build process in a container environment, in order to keep the dependency lists up to date.
-They can also be used to generate binaries.
+They can also be used to generate binaries as well as AppImages.

 ### Example usage
 First install podman or docker.